berenslab/morphvae/README.md

-# morphvae
-MorphVAE: Generating Neural Morphologies from 3D-Walks
+# MorphVAE: Generating Neural Morphologies from 3D-Walks using Variational Autoencoder with Spherical Latent Space